 Paragraph Three: The Vice Presidents are responsible for:

 - a) representing the Association in and out of the court in the absence or impediment of the CEO;

-Paragraph Four: The Management Board may only vote in the presence of at least half plus one of its members, who may participate by teleconference or videoconference and send their vote, in writing, also by electronic means.
+Paragraph Four: The Executive Board may only vote in the presence of at least half plus one of its members, who may participate by teleconference or videoconference and send their vote, in writing, also by electronic means.

-Paragraph Five: The Management Board’s meeting minutes shall be drawn up electronically and deemed approved upon the signing of at least 2 (two) Vice Presidents present in the meeting to which they refer, and by the CEO, and filed at the Association’s headquarters; at the end of each fiscal year, minutes shall be bound in the Association’s official registry.
+Paragraph Five: The Executive Board’s meeting minutes shall be drawn up electronically and deemed approved upon the signing of at least 2 (two) Vice Presidents present in the meeting to which they refer, and by the CEO, and filed at the Association’s headquarters; at the end of each fiscal year, minutes shall be bound in the Association’s official registry.